-Kendall & Kylie Jenner Still Close After Stormi’s Birth Despite Rumors
+Kendall And Kylie Jenner Still Close After Stormi’s Birth, Despite Rumors

 However, there was a little bit of drama when both Kendall and Kylie posted the photos to their social media accounts, but Kendall cropped Kylie out of the picture and focused on her own face, complete with modeling pose.
 Fans called Kendall out for cutting her little sister out of the photo, but Kendall soon posted an entire slideshow of the pictures with Kylie Jenner.

 Meanwhile, both of the Jenner sisters are very busy these days.
 Kylie has been adjusting to life as a mother and running her makeup company, which is set to put her over the $1 billion mark very soon.
-She’s also cultivating her relationship with baby daddy, Travis Scott, who recently appeared on the cover of GQ Magazine with Jenner.
+She’s also cultivating her relationship with Travis Scott, who recently appeared on the cover of GQ Magazine with Jenner.

 Kendall Jenner is also very busy.
 She is currently one of the highest paid super models in the world, and has contracts to endorse many big companies, including Adidas.
 She also walks the runway in some of the biggest fashion shows, and is currently dating the NBA’s reigning Rookie Of The Year, Ben Simmons.